Maddy54652/Bean-Time/README.md

 # Bean-Time
-I made this and I am proud of it
+Hello!
+I am so happy about this program please read what it does</br>